ami-iit/paper_ramadoss_2022_humanoids_human-base-estimation/README.md

 ## Reproducing the experiments

 We provide a containerised virtual environment using Docker and Conda in order to launch the software in an isolated, reproducible manner.
 The dependencies and related versions used to build the environment can be checked in the `deps` folder.
-However, one can simply pull the prebuilt docker image from the Github registry, since a `docker.yaml` in the `.github/workflows` folder dispatches a build worklow for the docker image.
+However, one can simply pull the pre-built docker image from the GitHub registry, since a `docker.yaml` in the `.github/workflows` folder dispatches a build workflow for the docker image.

-⚠️ **PREBUILD DOCKER IMAGE NOT AVAILABLE IN REGISTRY YET.
-PLEASE WAIT FOR A WHILE BEFORE LAUNCHING THE COMMANDS BELOW.
-WE WILL REMOVE THIS WARNING WHEN THE DOKCER IMAGE IS READY IN THE REGISTRY.**

 1. Pull the docker image:
     ```bash